Roll20/roll20-api-scripts/5eShapedScript/README.md

 1. Find a token for your new monster and place it on the tabletop
 1. Select the token
-1. Type **!shaped-import-monster --Lich** into the chat window and hit enter, replacing 'Lich' with the name of the monster you want to import.
+1. Type **!shaped-monster --Lich** into the chat window and hit enter, replacing 'Lich' with the name of the monster you want to import.
 Obviously the monster name must match something in your database - which by default includes SRD monsters unless you've added additional data files.
 If you're not sure what names are present in the database, or exactly what spelling is being used, try the Guided approach mentioned immediately below.
 1. You should see a message in the chat window, and end up with a new character in the journal.

 Your new monster is now ready for use!